-Recently I checked out (and should say I don't recommend) the website "The New Atheism."^[1] The front page reads, "Tolerance of pervasive myth and superstition in modern society is not a virtue.
+A few years ago I checked out (and should say I don't recommend) the website "The New Atheism."2 The front page reads, "Tolerance of pervasive myth and superstition in modern society is not a virtue.
 Religious fundamentalism has gone main stream and its toll on education, science, and social progress is disheartening.
 Wake up people!!
 We are smart enough now to kill our invisible gods and oppressive beliefs.
-It is the responsibility of the educated to educate the uneducated, lest we fall prey to the tyranny of ignorance."^[2]
+It is the responsibility of the educated to educate the uneducated, lest we fall prey to the tyranny of ignorance."3

-Interesting, isn't it?
-This new atheism certainly doesn't value tolerance.
-As I continued to scan the website I found an article that appeared on NPR, "A Bitter Rift Divides Atheists," October 19, 2009^[3], by Barbara Bradley Hagerty.
+In a world that prides itself in tolerance, this new atheism certainly isn't very tolerant.
+As I continued to scan the website I found an article that appeared on NPR, "A Bitter Rift Divides Atheists," October 19, 20094, by Barbara Bradley Hagerty.
 Let me read it to you...